cdev-framework/cdev-sdk/README.md

 ### Create a new project

-**When creating a new project, you will be prompted about your Aws credentials and to link to a `S3 Bucket` for your deployment artifacts to be stored in.**
+When creating a new project, you will be prompted about your Aws credentials and to link to a `S3 Bucket` for your deployment artifacts to be stored in.

 ```
 $ cdev init demo-project --template quick-start
-**S3 Bucket Selection Wizard**
+**Aws Credentials and S3 Bucket Selection Wizard**
 ```

 ### View the resources that will be deployed